-- We accept several sources for the required carbon (for example, 5 g of hair and the rest in ashes.
+We accept several sources for the required carbon (for example, 50% of hair and the rest in ashes.

-It all depends on the color and size of the cremation diamond.
-If you want a larger diamond, it could take up to five months to grow.
+The exact length of time will depend on your diamond’s size and color.
+If you want a larger diamond, it could take up to four months to grow.
 Our colorless memorial diamonds need an extra purification process, so it takes more time than the yellow cremation diamonds.